The idea for this article came to me as I was reading the original book on

 - Critically evaluating the author's logic and persuasiveness

-- Comparing the book's ideas with your own knowledge and opinions
+- Comparing the book's ideas with your knowledge and opinions

-The most advanced reading level, involving the comparison and synthesis of ideas across multiple books on the same topic.
+The most advanced reading level involves comparing and synthesizing ideas across multiple books on the same topic.
 The process includes the following:

 - Identifying relevant books on the topic